Radoq10288/text-to-html/README.md

 <br><br>

 ## How to build, compile, and install
-To build, compile, and install *cpps*, just run the following command:<br>
+To build, compile, and install *make-t2h*, just run the following command:<br>

 ```
 $>make